Purushamedha

-Purushamedha (or Naramedha) is a Śrauta ritual of human sacrifice.
-The Vajasaneyi Samhita-Sataphana Brahmana-Katyayana Srauta Sutra sequence of Shukla Yajur Veda texts contains the most details.
+Purushamedha (or Naramedha) is a Śrauta ritual of mock human sacrifice.
+The Vajasaneyi Samhita-Sataphatha Brahmana-Katyayana Srauta Sutra sequence of Shukla Yajur Veda texts contains the most details.

 Whether actual human sacrifice was taking place has been debated since Colebrooke brought the issue under attention in 1805.
 He regarded it as a symbolic ritual.
 Since there is no inscriptural or other record of Purushamedha ever being performed, some scholars suggest it was invented simply to round out sacrificial possibilities.
 Asko Parpola suggests actual human sacrifices are described in Vedic texts, while the Brahmanas show the practice diminishing.
 In Shatapatha Brahmana 13.6.2, an ethereal voice intervenes to halt the proceedings.
 The dhatupatha of Aṣṭādhyāyī by Pāṇini defines the root medha as synergizing the energy to perform something fruitful.

 Historical development

 During the Vedic period

-Scholars doubt the Purushamedha was ever performed.
-However, according to Jan Houben, the actual occurrence of human sacrifice would be difficult to prove, since the relevant pieces of evidence would be small in number.
+Scholars doubt the Purushamedha as actual human sacrifice was ever performed.
+However, according to Jan Houben, the actual occurrence of human sacrifice would be difficult to prove since the relevant pieces of evidence would be small in number.